Damenly/damenly.github.io/content/posts/apfs.md

         return (c2 << 32) | c1;
 }
 ```
 @addr in APFS should be address of @apfs_obj_header and len should
 be (node_size - APFS_CSUMS_SIZE) or (APFS_SUPER_INFO_SIZE - APFS_CSUMS_SIZE).

 ## APFS COW

 Unlike btrfs, nowdays xfs has data COW ability but no metadata COW.

 After dumping APFS data structures, I realized APFS, like xfs does not do
 metadata COW but data COW only.
 There are data's extent backrefs in every
 subvolume but no metadata's.
 And one more thing shocked me: apfs does metadata checksum indeed but no checksum
 of data at all????!!!!
 Mabye it's Apple's dignity in protecting user data :)

-{{< youtube wG8FUvSGROw >}}

 ## Xattr

 APFS stores compressed metadat in xattr items.
 The following inode "Acknowledgments.html" is located in '/Applications/Safari.app/Contents/Resources/es.lproj/CaptionAutoFillCellView.strings'.
 The inode now is compresssed and have acls 'A' and 'bar'.
 Xattr name 'A' has value 'BBB' and name 'foo' has value 'bar'.
 The names 'com.apple.ResourceFork' and 'com.apple.decmpfs' are describtion of the compressed extents.
-compress header in 'com.apple.decmpfs' shows the inode extents was compressed by algorithm LZVN and data is in a resource fork.
+compress header in 'com.apple.decmpfs' shows the inode extents was compressed by
+algorithm LZVN and data is in a resource fork.
-And com.apple.ResourceFork contains a xattr_dstream which descirbes size info and real extent location objectid 'objectid 27373'.
+And com.apple.ResourceFork contains a xattr_dstream which descirbes
+info and real extent location objectid 'objectid 27373'.

 NOTE: LZVN is implemented in lzfse and APFS uses zlib compression algorithm too.